6 Best Hardware Wallets for 2024: Top Crypto Wallets Reviewed!

 In successful hack cases, hackers made off with millions of dollars in crypto and investors were left staring in dumb horror at their computer screens.
 Then the abrupt bankruptcy of Celsius, BlockFi and FTX caused millions of users to simply lose access to their funds overnight.
 These are the worst examples, but lessons have been learnt and security tightened, yet the threats remain.

-There are plenty of exchanges out there that are either downright shady, or else don’t invest enough in their security, or are simply poorly run.
-But it’s worth remembering that, if you store your coins on an exchange - no matter how well-regarded and secure it may be - you do not control them.
+It’s worth remembering that if you store your coins on an exchange - no matter how well-regarded and secure it may be - you do not control them.
 The private keys to your crypto are held by the exchange and if something goes wrong there is little or nothing you can do about it.

 For Guy's take on the best ways to store your crypto, here's his pick for the top 6 methods for storing crypto: